analogdevicesinc/msdk/USERGUIDE.md

         Board_Init();
     }

 A custom BSP can implement one or all of the weak functions.
-To do so, it's recommended to create a new directory inside the `Libraries/Boards` folder for the target microcontroller with the file structure below.
-The name of the created directory will be the string to use with the `BOARD` [build configuration variable](#build-configuration-variables) to select the custom BSP.
+The file structure for a typical BSP can be found below.  **The board.mk file is required**, while the rest of the project structure is a recommendation.

     :::bash
-    Libraries
-    └─ Boards
-       └─ TARGET
-          └─ CustomBSP
+        CustomBSP (defines BOARD value)
+         ├─ board.mk (required file!)
          ├─ Include
          |  └─ board.h
-             ├─ Source
+         └─ Source
-             |  └─ board.c
+            └─ board.c

-             └─ board.mk
+The name of the BSP's root folder will be the string used with the `BOARD` [build configuration variable](#build-configuration-variables) to select it for a project.
+In the example above, one would use `BOARD = CustomBSP` to select it as the active BSP.

+#### BSP Search Directory

+By default, the MSDK searches for BSPs in the `Libraries/Boards` folder for each microcontroller.
+This can be changed using the `BSP_SEARCH_DIR` [build configuration variable](#build-configuration-variables), which allows users to load a BSP from a directory outside of the MSDK.
+The MSDK also uses the `BOARD` variable in its search path.
+For example, the configuration...

+    :::Makefile
+    // project.mk
+    BSP_SEARCH_DIR = /home/username/mybsps # "root" of the BSP search path
+    BOARD = CustomBSP # "stem" of the BSP search path

+... will attempt to load the `/home/username/msbsps/CustomBSP/board.mk` file.

+#### Custom BSP Template

-The following contents can be used as a bare-bones starter template.
+The following contents can be used as a bare-bones starter template for a custom BSP.

 * _board.h_